Evidence-Based Health Care

 ---|---|---|---|

 How would I describe my patient?
-Age, male/female, condition… |
+Age, male/female, condition or diagnosis. |

 Which main intervention am I considering?
-Test, drug, treatment… |
+Tests, drug, or treatment. |

 What is the main alternative to compare with the intervention?
-Standard care, placebo… |
+Standard care, placebo or no comparison. |

 In what aspect will this effect my patient?
-Quality of life, mortality, comorbidities… |
+Quality of life, mortality or comorbidities. |

 Cochrane Systematic Reviews is a good place to start.

-I TRIP to find systematic reviews, clinical guidelines, websites, pictures and published clinical studies.
+In TRIP to find systematic reviews, clinical guidelines, websites, pictures and published clinical studies.

 - Are the benefits of this intervention larger than the possible side effects?